-Recently, the Texas Education Agency (TEA) implemented new requirements on candidates and teacher certification programs.
-These requirements are meant to increase the success rates for content test takers and reduce the number of test attempts by candidates you are not prepared.
+In 2020, the Texas Education Agency (TEA) implemented new requirements on candidates and teacher certification programs.
+These requirements are meant to increase the success rates for content test takers and reduce the number of test attempts by candidates when they are not fully prepared.

 TEA also wants to provide a clearer path for candidates with low GPA scores or too few hours in their desired teaching subject to be able to gain entrance to a certification program.
 PACT provides a partial solution.